matrix-io/matrix-documentation/docs/setup.md

 ## Next Steps
 Where to go next with your MATRIX is entirely dependent on your level of comfort.

-- [MATRIX OS](matrix-os/) - A fully managed platform for your devices, data and behaviors
+- [MATRIX OS](matrix-os/) - A fully managed platform for your devices, data and behaviors, with the primary language being Javascript.
-- [MATRIX CORE](matrix-core/) - Centralized software protocol to enable communication with the hardware.
+- [MATRIX CORE](matrix-core/) - Centralized software protocol to enable communication with the hardware, with 40+ languages supported.
 - [MATRIX HAL](matrix-hal/) - Reprogram your MATRIX device with FPGA and microcontroller tooling.
+Primarily C++, direct interface into drivers.